Rebates for Residential EV Chargers in Michigan

 UP Energy Innovations Collaborative

-UP Energy Innovations Collaborative offers rebates for residential EV chargers through a program called "UPEIC Energy Innovations Collaborative."
-The program is currently open with an expected end date of April 30th 2024.
+UP Energy Innovations Collaborative has a rebate program that covers residential EV chargers.
+The program is called "UPEIC Energy Innovations Collaborative."
+The program is currently open with an expected end date of December 31st 2025.
 However, keep in mind; the program may close sooner if its budget is depleted before the deadline.

 The incentive may cover up to 50% of the project cost.
 The rebate program covers Level 2 EV chargers.